Boo McCourt has personal experience caring for her own cats and likes to share tips that might be helpful.

 Where you decide to set up your cat's litter box is a major consideration.
-Cat's can be delightfully finicky about pretty much everything.
-And this includes where they go to the bathroom.
-However the litter box location is possibly one of your cat's biggest concerns.
+Cats can be delightfully finicky about pretty much everything, and this includes where they go to the bathroom.
+However, the litter box location may be one of your cat's biggest concerns.
 If the litter box location is situated where your cat is not convinced to use it, your cat may just decide, either go outside the litter box or find alternate locations throughout your home to use as their own private litter box.

 And that is the last thing you want to happen, as many cat owners know, cat urine is one of the hardest odors to eliminate.
-Therefore, it might be in your best interest to indulge your cat and situate the litter box according to your cats needs.
+Therefore, it might be in your best interest to indulge your cat and situate the litter box according to your cat's needs.
 I have noticed if my cat's litter box is not in the ideal position, he will do a quickie and blast out of the area like a lightning bolt.
-So positioning the box so your cat is able to eliminate comfortably is imperative.
-For you and for your cat.
+So positioning the box so your cat is able to eliminate comfortably is imperative for both you and for your cat.

 Placing doggie pads around the litter box can help with clean-up if your cat does misfire.
 It is never a good idea to put a litter box near your cat's food or water dishes, that can definitely spell disaster.
 Wherever you place the box always make sure the doors are left open or ajar so your cat can reach the litter box with little difficulty.

 Keep Your Cat's Litter Clean

 Once you find the perfect place for your cat's litter box, keep it as fresh and clean as possible.
 Many cats are turned off by stinky kitty waste, and will often refuse to use the litter box if it is not free of waste.
 So if you are a using scoopable clumping brand of litter, cleaning the box several times a day is sufficient and highly recommended.
 Using pooper scooper baggies is an extremely convenient way to get rid of waste.
 If you are using a non-clumping litter changing and cleaning the box at least once a week is advised.